Coalition for Asthma Free Homes

-Nationally, about 1 in 11 children have asthma, but in some low-income areas of New York City, the childhood asthma rate is 1 in 4, causing students to miss school and families to incur expensive medical bills.
-High indoor levels of pollutants (mold, pests, pesticides, etc.) directly contribute to the high prevalence of asthma in the city and are often 2 to 5 times higher than outdoor pollutant levels.
+Nationally, about 1 in 11 children have asthma, but in some low-income areas of New York City, the childhood asthma rate can be upwards of 1 in 4, causing students to miss school and families to incur expensive medical bills.
+High indoor levels of pollutants (mold, pests, pesticides, etc.) directly contribute to the high prevalence of asthma in the city.
+Indoor levels of pollutants can be 2 to 5 times higher than outdoor pollutant levels.

-In 2016, WE ACT and members of the Coalition for Asthma Free Homes created a prescription to address asthma and asthma disparities: healthy, affordable housing, called the Asthma-Free Housing Act.
+In 2016, WE ACT and members of the Coalition for Asthma Free Homes created a prescription to address asthma and asthma disparities: the Asthma-Free Housing Act.

 The Asthma-Free Housing Act, Intro 385, if passed, would:

 - prioritize prevention measures in homes of susceptible persons – those with diagnosed asthma, COPD, or lung cancer;

 - require landlords to inspect for Indoor Allergen Hazards and correct them and their causes using approved methods;